fun-with-serverless/pytest-lambda-workshop/docs/part2/moto-example.md

 Compare the result from `SumTicketsFunction` with the number of tickets you initially booked.
 They should match.

 **Remember to use the setup_dynamodb fixture to create the DynamoDB table.**

+## Deployment
+After creating the tests and fixing the relevant code tibits it's time to run the service locally `sam build && sam deploy` and test it using sam local.